dojo/docs/quickstart/Animation.rst

 The standard set of properties for specifying animation settings (via the Object parameter to the animation function) are:

-::node
+:node:
   The domNode reference or string id of a node to apply the animation effects to. **required**

-:delay
+:delay:
   Delay, in milliseconds, before the animation starts.
 The default is 0ms. **optional**

-:duration
+:duration:
   How long, in milliseconds, the animation will run.
 The default is 350 milliseconds (.35 seconds) **optional**

-:easing
+:easing:
   An easing (timing) function to apply to the effect, such as exponential curve, bounce, etc.  Dojo provides a number of easing functions in the
   `dojo.fx.easing <dojo/fx/easing>`_ module. **optional**

-:rate
+:rate:
   By default dojo runs its animations with 50 frames/second.
 This can be too fast in certain scenarios when want the whole animation to run a lot slower.
 To change the framerate you use the rate property which defines the pause/delay between each frame.
 Ex. if you want 5 frames per second you should specify a rate of 200 (miliseconds between each frame **optional**

-:repeat
+:repeat:
   How many times the animation will be played.
 Default: 0. **optional**

-:curve
+:curve:
   An array two values, or an instance of a `dojo._Line`.
 Used as the start and end points for a given animation.
 Typically not used directly by end-users, though allows usage of the Animation class outside of Node effects

 Animation Events
 ----------------